Top 3 Tax Traps to Avoid in a Business Sale

 With the right guidance and strategic planning, you can navigate the tax complexities of a business sale confidently.
 Ron McCoy and Freedom Capital Advisors are here to help you keep more of what you’ve built.

-Selling a business is a monumental milestone, but without careful planning, it can come with significant tax pitfalls that erode your hard-earned proceeds.
-Ron McCoy emphasizes the importance of recognizing and navigating these traps to preserve your wealth and ensure a smoother exit.
-This article explores the top three tax traps business owners face—and how to avoid them.
+Selling a business is a major milestone, but without proactive tax planning, it can come with costly pitfalls that diminish your hard-earned proceeds.
+Early awareness of potential tax traps can help you preserve your wealth and ensure a smoother exit.
+Here are the top three tax pitfalls—and how to avoid them.

 Why Tax Planning Matters in a Business Sale

-A successful sale is about more than just the final price tag; it’s about how much you keep after taxes.
-Early planning helps avoid unnecessary tax exposure, maximizes after-tax proceeds, and ensures compliance with state and federal laws.
+A successful sale is about more than just the final price tag—it’s about how much you keep after taxes.
+Planning ahead helps you avoid unnecessary tax exposure, maximize your after-tax proceeds, and ensure full compliance with state and federal laws.

 Real-World Example: A Costly Oversight

-A business owner in Florida sold his logistics company for $10 million but failed to account for depreciation recapture and state tax nuances.
-The result: an unexpected $1.2 million tax bill that could have been mitigated with proper planning.
+One Florida business owner sold his logistics company for $10 million but overlooked depreciation recapture and state tax complexities.
+The result: an unexpected $1.2 million tax bill that could have been reduced or avoided with proper planning.

 Source: IRS – Selling Your Business